 Bringing a Claim Against Another Motorist for Failure to Yield

-If you or a loved one were involved in a car accident because another driver failed to yield, you may be exploring your legal options, but may be unsure of your rights in this situation.
+If you or a loved one were involved in a car accident because another driver failed to yield, you may be exploring your legal options but unsure of your rights.

 Through a personal injury claim, you may be able to bring a civil action against the other driver.
-To win a personal injury claim for failure to yield, you and your attorney will need to show that:
+To win a personal injury claim for failure to yield, you and your Baton Rouge injury attorney will need to show that:

 - The other driver had a legal duty to follow Louisiana traffic laws and drive safely.

-- The other driver breached this duty by violating Louisiana law or driving with disregard for others’ safety.
+- The other driver breached this duty by violating Louisiana law or disregarding others’ safety.

 - You were injured because of the driver’s negligent actions.